jaspervdj/blaze-html/doc/rfc.markdown

 package does.
 We overloaded this operator so you can use it in different
 situations:

+[Open question: Should we move to another operator with less use in other libraries?
+Moreover, `!` somehow always reminds me of indexing, which does not agree with its semantics in this context.]

 - Setting a single attribute.
 - Setting a list of attributes.
 - Setting a single attribute for a nested HTML element.